Skip to main content

 • “It captures the magic of sandbox storytelling—the sense that every player’s journey will be completely different, shaped by personal choices and random encounters.”

-• “One major flaw is the forced story to advance the game, which completely ruins any role play or immersion you had for your character as it endlessly drags on through each playthrough and forces you to make decisions your character wouldn’t make.”
+• “Not only that, the story completely ruins any role play or immersion you had for your character as it endlessly drags on through each play through and forces you to make decisions your character wouldn’t do.”

-• “The game is heavily tied to the main storyline, and a lot of things are locked without any in-game explanation, making it frustrating to progress.”
+• “The game is heavily tied to the main storyline, and a lot of things are locked without any in-game explanation.”

 • gameplay